sd805/l4d2vr/README.md

 ## Things that need fixing
 * Multiplayer
-* Resolution is limited by monitor's resolution (use DSR or VSR to increase it)
+* Resolution is limited by monitor's resolution (use DSR or VSR to increase your desktop resolution)
 * Melee weapons and interactions require you to aim with your face
 * Menu must be navigated from monitor
 * CPU is underutilized